composer/composer/doc/02-libraries.md

 ## Light-weight distribution packages

-Including the tests and other useless information like `.travis.yml` in distributed packages is not a good idea.
+Some useless information like `.travis.yml`, or large examples should typically not be included in distributed packages.

 The `.gitattributes` file is a git specific file like `.gitignore` also living at the root directory of your library.
 It overrides local and global